 Irregular periods is often the first tell-tale sign that all is not well with hormones, making this as one of the most important symptoms of polycystic ovarian disease.

 Fatigue is another leading PCOD symptom.
 Imbalanced hormones are the reason behind fatigue in this disease.

 No single test can determine the presence of PCO, but a doctor can diagnose the condition through medical history, physical examination that include a pelvic exam, and blood tests to measure hormone, cholesterol, and glucose level.

 HOW CAN IT BE PREVENTED?

 Although PCOD cannot be completely avoided but it can prevented to a certain extent with sensible measures.
 It has been observed that proper diet, yoga, meditation, and exercise help a lot to decrease the symptoms and severity of the disease.

 Regular exercise helps a person to stay fit and healthy.
 If a person is having the symptoms of PCOD, she can help them with regular exercise.

-In homoeopathic treatment we take a holistic approach to heal and treat the person.
+In homeopathic treatment, we take a holistic approach to heal and treat the person.
 There is not one specific remedy for the treatment of PCOD.
-Instead each prescription and plan of treatment is unique and designed according to the individual’s needs.
+Instead, each prescription and plan of treatment is unique and designed according to the individual’s needs.

-Dr. Chaudhary always combines a homoeopathy routine, with good lifestyle choices, diet and exercise can be most effective in helping women with PCOD.
+Dr. Chaudhary always combines a homeopathy routine, with good lifestyle choices, diet and exercise can be most effective in helping women with PCOD.